Contact Us 1-800-596-4880

 This command downloads the API proxy ZIP file of the API instance passed in <apiInstanceId> to a local directory specified in <targetPath>.
 You cannot download the API proxy of a Flex Gateway API instance.

-Besides the default --help, general, and authentication flags, this command also accepts a gatewayVersion flag to specify the gateway version you want to download.
+Besides the default --help, general, and authentication flags, this command also accepts a gatewayVersion flag to specify the gateway version to download.
 For example: api-mgr:api:download-proxy --gatewayVersion: 4.0.1 643404 /tmp/

 api-mgr:api:edit